 The liver performs several vital functions, including:

-- Producing Bile.
-The liver produces bile, which is important in digestion.
+bile, which is important for digestion.
 Bile is a green-colored fluid that helps the body absorb fats and fat-soluble vitamins.
 Bile contains bilirubin, a yellow-brown pigment produced from the breakdown of hemoglobin, the oxygen-carrying component in red blood cells.

 Alcohol Use Disorder